CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/getting-started.md

 - **Copilot Studio:** Facilitates user interaction by connecting to Azure AI Search for Q&A and other workflows.
 It provides an intuitive interface for leveraging indexed data and AI capabilities in real-time.

-- **Zendesk:** Manages support and exception workflows by exposing ticket‑creation and incident‑management APIs.
+- **Zendesk:** Manages support and exception workflows by exposing ticket creation and incident management APIs.
 The Copilot Studio agent invokes Zendesk actions to automatically open, update, and track service tickets based on user requests or operational alerts.

 - **Dataverse:** Acts as the centralized, low‑code data backend for transactional records.
-It stores order entries, inventory updates, and other structured data; the Copilot Studio agent uses Dataverse actions to create, read, update, and delete records as part of automated store‑operations workflows.
+It stores order entries, inventory updates, and other structured data; the Copilot Studio agent uses Dataverse actions to create, read, update, and delete records as part of automated store operations workflows.

 ## Getting Started with Lab

-Welcome to Store Operations with Microsoft Copilot Studio Hands-On-Lab! , We've prepared a seamless environment for you to explore and learn.
+Welcome to Store Operations with Microsoft Copilot Studio Hands-On Lab!
+We've prepared a seamless environment for you to explore and learn.
 Let's begin by making the most of this experience.

 ### Accessing Your Lab Environment

-Once you're ready to dive in, your virtual machine and Lab guide will be right at your fingertips within your web browser.
+Once you're ready to dive in, your virtual machine and lab guide will be right at your fingertips within your web browser.

 ![](./media/gs1.png)

 ### Exploring Your Lab Resources

-To get a better understanding of your Lab resources and credentials, navigate to the Environment tab.
+To get a better understanding of your lab resources and credentials, navigate to the Environment tab.

 ![](./media/gs2.png)

 ### Utilizing the Split Window Feature

-For convenience, you can open the Lab guide in a separate window by selecting the Split Window button from the Top right corner
+For convenience, you can open the lab guide in a separate window by selecting the Split Window button from the top right corner.

 ![](./media/gs3.png)